-DOSAGE FORMS AND STRENGTHS Gadobutrol injection is a sterile, clear, and colorless to pale yellow solution for injection containing 604.72 mg gadobutrol per mL (equivalent to 1 mmol gadobutrol/mL) supplied in
+Gadobutrol injection is a sterile, clear, and colorless to pale yellow solution for injection containing 604.72 mg gadobutrol per mL (equivalent to 1 mmol gadobutrol/mL).

-CONTRAINDICATIONS on is contraindicated in patients with history of severe hypersensitivity reactions to gadobutrol injection.
+CONTRAINDICATIONS Idobutrol injection is contraindicated in patients with history of severe hypersensitivity reactions to gadobutrol.